EricXu1728/GodotSourceEngineMovement/README.md

 # GodotSourceEngineMovement
-~~A Kinematic player controller written in GDScript that mimics Source Engine movement~~ This branch is not entirely faithful to csgo.
+~~A Kinematic player controller written in GDScript that mimics Source Engine movement~~ This branch is not entirely faithful to source engine.
 The goal of this branch is to continue work on the project that has been mostly abandoned, as well as add some modern features to make gameplay smoother.
 I want to use this as a starting point for my own game and will make a sperate branch/fork for something like that

 # To-Do List
 - [x] Airstrafing